Languages of Eritrea: Foreign languages

 Italian was introduced in the 19th century by the colonial authorities in Italian Eritrea but is now used in commerce at times.
-It serves as the mother tongue of a few Italian Eritreans, but is still understood and spoken as a "pidgin" by many old Eritreans mainly in Asmara and Massawa.
+It serves as the mother tongue of a few Italian Eritreans, but is still understood and spoken as a "pidgin" by many old Eritreans and few of their children mainly in Asmara and Massawa.

 English was introduced in the 1940s under the British military administration of Italian Eritrea.
 It is now used as the de facto working language.

 Official status

 The 1997 Constitution of Eritrea does not define any official languages.
 It states that "the equality of all Eritrean languages is guaranteed" without providing a conclusive list of the languages in question.
 The CIA Factbook cites Tigrinya, Arabic and English as official languages, alongside ethnic Eritrean languages like Tigre, Afar and other Cushitic languages, as well as the Nilo-Saharan Kunama.
 SIL Ethnologue lists Tigrinya as the de facto language of national identity, Arabic as the de facto national language, and English as the de facto working language.
 The Eritrean embassy in Sweden says, "The main working languages are Tigrinya and Arabic.
 English is the medium of instruction from middle school level upwards."